 You may want to stop at the Indians to snorkel or scuba dive on the way there.
 Peter Island is a private island with a resort.
 The resort is being renovated after recent hurricanes and is scheduled to open in December 2021.

 Sail from Peter Island to Cooper Island, stopping at Salt Island along the way.
-Once you’ve arrived at Cooper Island, there is a variety of activities at the Cooper Island Beach Club such as sampling local rums at the Rum Bar.
-Take the dinghy for a short boat ride to Cistern Point, a shallow diving spot on the western side of the island.
-Snorkel or dive and see ledges and rocky formations that hide marine life such as colorful tropical fish, anemones, tarpon, turtles, stingray, moray eels, and nurse sharks.
+Once you’ve arrived at Cooper Island, there are various activities at the Cooper Island Beach Club, such as sampling local rums at the Rum Bar.
+Take the dinghy for a short boat ride to Cistern Point, a shallow diving spot on the island’s western side.
+Snorkel or dive and see ledges and rocky formations that hide marine life, such as colorful tropical fish, anemones, tarpon, turtles, stingray, moray eels, and nurse sharks.
 You could also take the dinghy to the Wreck of the Rhone near Salt Island.

 Today’s first stop is Monkey Point off Guana Island.
 Enjoy snorkeling, kayaking, and swimming.
 After lunch, head to Cane Garden Bay.
 Spend the day at this gorgeous beach swimming in the clear water, kayaking, snorkeling, and relaxing.
 Later, when the sun goes down, the activity heats up.
 Beach bars such as Quito’s Gazebo and Myett’s Garden and Grill serve up food, drinks, and live entertainment.

 On day nine, it’s on to Jost van Dyke.
-On the way, stop at Sandy Cay and Green Cay for some spectacular snorkeling or diving.
+Stop at Sandy Cay and Green Cay for some spectacular snorkeling or diving on the way.
 Anchor at Diamond Cay and visit the Bubbly Pool, a natural Jacuzzi that’s formed as waves fill a small pool with effervescent seawater.

 Sail around to Great Harbour and enjoy activities such as

 Today enjoy a short sail from Jost van Dyke to Soper’s Hole.
-Browse the marina’s shops, such as Arawak Surf and Zenaida’s Boutique and stop in for a bite to eat at Omar’s.
-In the evening, cast a line and try your luck at catching a fish while watching the gorgeous sunset.
+Browse the marina’s shops, such as Arawak Surf and Zenaida’s Boutique, and stop in for a bite to eat at Omar’s.
+In the evening, cast a line and try to catch a fish while watching the gorgeous sunset.